 properly to manage the phone and to properly route and process calls.

-autoregistration is enabled and is properly configured in Cisco Unified
+and properly configured in Cisco Unified Communications Manager before

 You must use Cisco Unified Communications Manager

 Administration to configure and assign telephony features to the Cisco Unified

 In Cisco Unified Communications Manager Administration, you can